The LGBTQ+ Pride Flag: A Symbol of Diversity and Inclusion

 Variations of the Pride Flag

 Over the years, several variations of the Pride flag have been created to represent different aspects of the LGBTQ+ community.
-Some of the most common variations include: *The Progress Pride flag, which adds black and brown stripes to represent people of color and transgender people.
+Some of the most common variations include: *

 *The Intersex Pride flag, which features a purple circle on a yellow background to represent intersex people.